Complex and Adaptive Dynamical Systems: A Primer: Exercises

-The transient-state dynamics should be rigorous.
-Write a code implementing your differential equations. \item {\sc Diffusive control unit} \\ Given are two signals $y_1(t)\in[0,\infty]$ and $y_2(t)\in[0,\infty]$.
+The transient state dynamics should be rigorous.
+Write a code implementing the differential equations. \item \\ Given are two signals $y_1(t)\in[0,\infty]$ and $y_2(t)\in[0,\infty]$.
 Invent a system of differential equations for variables $x_1(t)\in[0,1]$ and $x_2(t)\in[0,1]$ driven by the $y_{1,2}(t)$ such that $x_1\to1$ and $x_2\to0$ when $y_1>y_2$ and vice versa.
+Note that the $y_{1,2}$ are not necessarily normalized. \item \\ Consider a two-site network of neurons, having membrane potentials $x_i$ and activities $y_i\in[-1,1]$, the so-called \qut{leaky integrator} model for neurons,

-Take notice that the $y_{1,2}$ are not necessarily normalized. \item {\sc Associative overlaps and thought processes} \\ Consider the seven-site network of Fig.\ \ref{cogSys1_fig_memory_states}.
-Evaluate all pairwise associative overlaps of order zero and of order one between the five cliques, using Eqs.\ (\ref{cogSys_ass_overlap_zero}) and (\ref{cogSys_ass_overlap_one}).
-Generate an associative thought process of cliques $\alpha_1,\ \alpha_2,\,..\, $, where a new clique $\alpha_{t+1}$ is selected using the following simplified dynamics: \begin{description} \item[(1)] $\alpha_{t+1}$ has an associative overlap of order zero with $\alpha_{t}$ and is distinct from $\alpha_{t-1}$. \item[(2)] If more than one clique satisfies criterium (1), then the clique with the highest associative overlap of order zero with $\alpha_{t}$ is selected. \item[(3)] If more than one clique satisfies criteria (1-2), then one of them is drawn randomly. \end{description} Discuss the relation to the dHAN model treated in section \ref{cogSys_sec_ass_thinking}. \end{list}
+with $\Gamma>0$ being the decay rate.
+The coupling $w>0$ links neuron one (two) excitatorily (inhibitorily) to neuron two (one).
+Which are the fixpoints and for which parameters can one observe weakly damped oscillations? \item \\ Consider the seven-site network of Fig.~\ref{cogSys1_fig_memory_states}.
+Evaluate all pairwise associative overlaps of order zero and of order one between the five cliques, using Eqs.~(\ref{cogSys_ass_overlap_zero}) and (\ref{cogSys_ass_overlap_one}).
+Generate an associative thought process of cliques $\alpha_1,\ \alpha_2,\ldots$, where a new clique $\alpha_{t+1}$ is selected using the following simplified dynamics: \begin{description} \item[(1)] $\alpha_{t+1}$ has an associative overlap of order zero with $\alpha_{t}$ and is distinct from $\alpha_{t-1}$. \item[(2)] If more than one clique satisfies criterium (1), then the clique with the highest associative overlap of order zero with $\alpha_{t}$ is selected. \item[(3)] If more than one clique satisfies criteria (1)--(2), then one of them is drawn randomly. \end{description} Discuss the relation to the dHAN model treated in Sect.\ref{cogSys_sec_ass_thinking}. \end{list}

 \refer#1#2#3#4#5#6{\item{\frenchspacing\sc#1} #2 #3 {\it \frenchspacing#4} {\bf#5}, #6.} \bookref#1#2#3#4{\item{\frenchspacing\sc#1} #2 #4.}